H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Cobalt Strike.md

 ### If you do, press Yes, and the Cobalt Strike client will connect to the server and open the client user interface.

 ## NOTE:  Cobalt Strike will also remember this SHA256 hash for future connections.
 You may manage these hashes through Cobalt Strike -> Preferences -> Fingerprints.

+## Distributed and Team Operations

+### Use Cobalt Strike to coordinate a distributed red team effort.
+Stage Cobalt Strike on one or more remote hosts.
+Start your team servers and have your team connect.

+### Once connected to a team server, your team will:
+  - Use the same sessions
+  - Share hosts, captured data, and downloaded files
+  - Communicate through a shared event log.